Saint-Hubert, Quebec: Politics

 It is split between the Vachon and Laporte (Laflèche) provincial electoral districts.
 Vachon's Member of the National Assembly is Martine Ouellet of the Parti Québécois.
 Laporte's Member of the National Assembly is Nicole Ménard of the Quebec Liberal Party.

 It is composed of five municipal districts, each with a city councillor.
 The borough president is Lorraine Guay-Boivin of Action Longueuil.

 Economy

 Pascan Aviation has its headquarters in Saint-Hubert.

+St-Hubert Fer & Metaux Inc located on Chambly Road is a recycling centre that has been serving the city of St-Hubert since 1956.
+It is currently owned by the third generation Bulka Family.

 Neighbourhoods

 Today, there are four distinct sectors of Saint-Hubert: